-Knife Edge bands are typically used as “spacers” and may feature milgrain on top.
+Knife Edge bands are typically used as “spacers” and may feature millgrain on top.

 A classic wedding band with its traditional domed profile is the most popular wedding band for men.
 Men’s bands range from 1.0 to 15.0 mm wide.
 In the US, men go for 3.0 mm and wider bands, while women prefer the width of 2.0 mm or less.

-A band’s width correlates with the finger’s size: a 4.0 mm finger size 6 band would look too bulky, yet scaled to finger size 16, a 4.0 mm band would look too narrow.
+A band’s width correlates with the finger’s size: a 4.0 mm finger size six band would look too bulky, yet scaled to finger size 16, a 4.0 mm band would look too narrow.
 1.0 mm of width compensates for an approximate increase in 3 finger sizes.
-It means that a 5.0 mm size 14 band and 3.5 mm size 9 band have a very similar look on the finger.
+It means that 5.0mm size 14 and 3.5 mm size 9 bands have a very similar look on the finger.
 A band’s width is a matter of personal taste.

 There are cultural differences – Eastern European men wear narrow wedding bands, while their wives like to cover their whole phalanx bone.
 In Europe, modern flat ring profiles appear wider than the domed bands of the same width favored by Americans.